Grunkle Stan

 Stanley "Stan" Pines, also known as Grunkle Stan and the assumed identity Stanford Pines, is a main character in the 2012 Disney Channel/Disney XD animated series Gravity Falls, created and voiced by the series creator Alex Hirsch.
 Stan is the great-uncle ("Grunkle") of the show's protagonists, twins Dipper and Mabel Pines, who are sent to live with Stan for the summer at the Mystery Shack, his house and tourist trap which presents rogue taxidermies and objects of supposedly supernatural origins.
 As the proprietor of the Mystery Shack, he wears a black suit, red string bow tie and fez, occasionally an eyepatch (worn over his glasses on an inconsistent side), and carries a cane topped by a billiard 8-ball.
-At home, he is usually seen wearing slippers, blue and white-striped boxer shorts, a white tank top, and a gold necklace.
+When not working, he is usually seen wearing slippers, blue and white-striped boxer shorts, a white tank top, and a gold necklace.

 At the beginning of the show, Stan, known as Grunkle Stan and Stanford Pines, is portrayed as a relatively simple character, with his shady past being used primarily as a joke until later in the series.
 In the episode "A Tale of Two Stans", his real name is revealed as Stanley Pines, who spent 30 years covertly working to bring his own twin brother, the real Stanford Pines, back to their reality after being sucked through an interdimensional portal.

 Role in Gravity Falls

 Stanley "Stan" Pines, who is referred to as "Grunkle Stan" or "Stanford Pines" until the return of the actual Stanford Pines, is predominantly portrayed as a scheming and frugal individual.
 His primary source of income is the Mystery Shack, a tourist attraction he manages, often employing humorous and cunning tactics to boost its profitability.
 Although Stan exhibits avaricious tendencies, he displays a sincere protective instinct towards his great nephew Dipper and great niece Mabel, whom he supervises over the summer at their parents' request.
-Stan feigns ignorance regarding the paranormal occurrences in Gravity Falls and is antagonistic towards Gideon Gleeful, a malevolent child entrepreneur who runs the "Tent of Telepathy" and aspires to take over the Mystery Shack.
+Stan feigns ignorance regarding the paranormal occurrences in Gravity Falls and often clashes with Gideon Gleeful, a malevolent child entrepreneur who runs the "Tent of Telepathy" and aspires to take over the Mystery Shack.

 Stan secretly possesses the first of three mysterious journals written by Ford, his estranged twin brother.
 By the end of the first season, Stan acquires all three journals, the second and third previously held by Gideon and Dipper respectively.
 He successfully activates an interdimensional portal whose design illustrated across the journals, facilitating Ford's return from another dimension in the episode "Not What He Seems".
 The Pines brothers then share their backstory with Dipper and Mabel: the sons of Filbrick and Caryn Pines, the brothers grew up in Glass Shard Beach, New Jersey.
 Their relationship became strained when Stan inadvertently ruined Ford's chances of being accepted into a prestigious university.
-After the disowned Stan was kicked out of the house, he took up a transient career in sales and various illegal endeavors.
+After their parents disowned Stan and expelled him from the house, he took up a transient career in sales and various illegal endeavors.